deriv-com/smarttrader/README.md

 - Ruby, RubyGems
 - Sass (`sudo gem install sass`)
 - Node.js (10.14.2 or higher is recommended) and NPM (see <https://nodejs.org/en/download/package-manager/>)
-- Go to project root, then run `npm ci`
+- Go to project root, then run `npm install`
 - Grunt (`sudo npm install -g grunt-cli`)

 ### Use a custom domain